 The George Foreman Grill does just that.
 Plus it can be used to grill veggies, bread and other foods, too.

 I had one of these bad boys back in college when living off-campus and it made the cooking process much more efficient, especially when I was cooking several meals at once.

 Plus, I was able to save money when going grocery shopping because I could buy the less expensive, but fattier ground beef and chicken breasts.

-I recommend the 5-Serving George Foreman Grill shown in the photo above, because it has a larger surface area (72 sq. in.) that bodybuilders will need when cooking up a big meal, or doing meal prep for the upcoming week.
-Plus, this one has a removable plate grills to make cleanup much easier.
+I recommend the 9-Serving George Foreman Grill shown in the photo above because it has a larger surface area that bodybuilders will need when cooking up a big meal, or doing meal prep for the upcoming week.
+Plus, this one has removable plate grills to make cleanup much easier.

-Just about every bodybuilder takes supplements, whether that be whey protein, pre-workouts, multivitamins, fish oils or any number of other health and performance supplements.
+Just about every weightlifter takes supplements, whether that be whey protein, pre-workouts, multivitamins, fish oils or any number of other health and performance supplements.

 I personally do a lot of my supplement shopping on Amazon, so I’d recommend an Amazon Gift Card.